pablolovera/laravel-docs/collections.md

 <a name="method-forget"></a>
 #### `forget()` {#collection-method}

-O método `forget` remove um item da coleção que tenha a chave passada:
+The `forget` method removes an item from the collection by its key:

     $collection = collect(['name' => 'taylor', 'framework' => 'laravel']);